wojtekmach/keathley.github.io/_drafts/2015-05-31-Building-a-Keyboard-finding-all-of-the-parts.md

 birch but in the end I decided to go with acrylic instead.
 It was more inline with my personal aesthetics.
 I chose the clear 3mm 31x15 acrylic sheet.
 That may turn out to be a terrible decision.
 YMMV

+## Conclusion

+The experience of building my own keyboard was really enjoyable so I thought that I would try to document my experience here.

+I sent an email in for a kit but it seemed like it was going to take a bit of time so I decided to source the parts and assemble the kit myself.
+The experience was really enjoyable so I thought that I would try to document it all here.